Quality Value Convenience (QVC) is a leading multi-channel platform that offers televised shopping services showing live retail programs all day long.

 The Seventh Avenue model echoes QVC to allow you to go shopping first, then when checking out, you can open a credit account to start the approval process.

-To apply for Seventh Avenue credit you to select it when placing your first order and leave the rest to the team.
+To apply for Seventh Avenue credit, you need to select it when placing your first order and leave the rest to the team.
 If more information is needed, their team will give you a call.

 Seventh Avenue also allows you to shop for gifts for every occasion.
-Seventh Avenue does not report to credit bureaus, therefore, you cannot build your credit using this card.
-It is a great card if you have a fair credit score.
+It does not report to credit bureaus, therefore, you cannot build your credit using this card.

 Also Read: Best Worthpoint Alternatives